sampotts/shr/readme.md

 ### 4. SVG Sprite (_optional_)

-Again, you don't _need_ the sprite, unless you want to use the default styling.
+Ir you want to display the icons for each social network as per the demo, you can use the included [SVG sprite](https://css-tricks.com/svg-sprites-use-better-icon-fonts/).
 If you already have a sprite system, then you can include the SVG icons as-is.

-### Loading the SVG sprite (optional)

-To display the icons for each social network as per the demo, you can load the `shr.svg` that is distributed with Shr.
-To load the sprite, you can use something like [sprite.js](https://gist.github.com/sampotts/15adab33ff3af87f902db0253f0df8dd).
+Otherwise, you can use something like [sprite.js](https://gist.github.com/sampotts/15adab33ff3af87f902db0253f0df8dd).

 ## API